ivogeorg/msl-clang-003/README.md

 ### Submission

-You don't need to submit anything.
+You need to submit on the course's chosen learning management system the _url_ of your remote Github repository by the assignment deadline.

 Once you fork the repository (this is your **remote** repository on Github, aka **origin**), you will clone it to your development machine (this is your local repository), and start work on it.
 Commit your changes to your local repository often and push them up to the remote repository occasionally.
 Make sure you push at least once before the due date.
 At the due date, your remote repository will be cloned and tested automatically by the grading script. _**Note:** Your code should be in the **master** branch of your remote repository._

 ### Grading